perryizgr8/perryizgr8.github.io/_posts/2020-10-09-simulating-monty-hall.markdown

 title:  "Simulating the Monty Hall problem"
 categories: python
 ---
 The [Monty Hall problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) is a well known probability puzzle which many people find counterintuitive.
 Personally, even though I now understand the basic maths involved, it still seems absurd.
+So I decided to simulate the situation.

 ## The problem
 You are in a game show that has three closed doors.
 Behind one door is a car, and the other two have goats.
 Your goal is to win the car.